don-han/website/content/articles/2015-08-09_bash-parallel-programming.md

 5
 ```

-Even though our script runs from 5 to 1, `do-something` task with the shortest sleeping time gets finished first.
+Even though our script runs from 5 to 1, because all five tasks start at the same time due to parallelization, `do-something` task with the shortest sleeping time gets finished first.

 Also, note the speed improvement.
 Our serial script runs in `5+4+3+2+1=15`
 seconds while our parallel should theoretically run in 5 seconds.
 That's 3 times performance improvement by just attaching `&`!

 However, there is one critical problem.
-Imagine, instead of looping through 5 iterations, your script has to loop through 5000 iterations, and your `do-something` does something far more intensive.
-Then, your `&` can easily overload the server.
-Our next method serves to prevent that.
+Imagine, instead of looping through 5 iterations, your script has to process 5 billion different tasks, and your `do-something` does something far more intensive.
+Then, when you run your script, it will attempt to process all those tasks at once, which will easily overload the machine.
+Our next method will help us prevent that.

 ADVATAGE: simple